swcarpentry/DEPRECATED-bc/novice/git/04-branches.md

 ~~~
 </div>

 Wolfman isn't sure these dimensions will be agreeable, and Mummy and Dracula aren't the best people to upset when you're the only warm-blooded creature on Mars!
-So instead of pushing his changes to the main project, he can make his changes there to ask Dracula and Mummy for feedback before he without disrupting their other work.
+So instead of pushing his changes to the main project, he can make his changes on a new "branch" to ask Dracula and Mummy for feedback before he without disrupting their other work.

-By using the following command, we can make a new branch so that Dracula and Mummy won't see Wolfman's changes, until he's ready to show them.
+By using the following command, we can make a new branch so that Dracula and Mummy won't need to worry with Wolfman's changes, until he's ready to show them.

 <div class="in" markdown="1">
 ~~~
-git branch shelter
+git branch shelter_plan
 ~~~
 </div>